mckinsey/vizro/vizro-ai/docs/index.md

     <div class="card-content">
       <h5>User Guides</h5>
       <p>
-        Our user guides provide step-by-step instructions on how to leverage our core features.
+        Our user guides provide step-by-step instructions on how to install `vizro-ai` package and leverage our core features.
       </p>
     </div>
   </div>